What is an assessment test?

-Pre-hire assessments are used to gauge how an individual will perform on the job before they are brought on board.
-In the past, these types of tests only measured certain broad personality traits.
-The Wall Street Journal article points out that today’s statistical modeling and computing power gives employers the ability to customize assessments and cover more bases with one test.
+Pre-employment assessments are used to gauge how an individual will perform on the job, before they’re hired.
+Previously, these tests would only measure broad personality traits.
+Today’s statistical modeling and computing power gives employers the ability to customize their assessments and cover more bases within one test.

-- Find a better fit for the jobs available
+- Find the best fit for open jobs

-- Cut down on training and other related costs for new hires
+- Minimize training time and costs for new hires